Skip to main content

 No materials fee.

-RS: Work a right-side row using a second slippery contrasting waste yarn.
+WS: Work a wrong-side row using a second slippery contrasting waste yarn such as crochet cotton or dental floss.

 Supplies: